Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Vertical floor diagrams

 For a floor $\F$, its valency is equal to the number of elevators adjacent to it and is denoted by $\val(\F)$.

 \begin{defi} Let $\Dfk$ be a floor diagram of bidegree $(d_1,d_2)$ and tangency profile $(\mu_0,\mu_\infty)$.
-A \textit{marking} of $\Dfk$ is an increasing injection $\mathfrak{m}:[\![ 1;|\mu_0|+|\mu_\infty|+g(\Dfk)-1]\!] \to \Dfk$, where points are sent either to a floor or to an elevator of $\Dfk$, endowed with the partial order induced by the orientation, and such that \begin{itemize}[label=-] \item each floor $\F$ is marked by a point (and thus exactly one), \item each component of the complement of the markings on the elevators contains a unique unbounded elevator. \end{itemize} \end{defi}
+A \textit{marking} of $\Dfk$ is an increasing injection $\mathfrak{m}:[\![ 1;|\mu_0|+|\mu_\infty|+g(\Dfk)-1]\!] \to \Dfk$, where points are sent either to a floor or to an elevator of $\Dfk$, endowed with the partial order induced by the orientation, and such that \begin{itemize}[label=-] \item each floor $\F$ is marked by exactly one point, \item each component of the complement of the markings on the elevators contains a unique unbounded elevator. \end{itemize} \end{defi}

+\begin{rem} To handle solutions of the enumerative problem where we do not only have point constraints but conditions on the ends of the curves, in the previous definition, one should allow the markings of a diagram to be located at ``infinity", \textit{i.e.} the end of the unbounded elevators.
+We then have to distinguish between \textit{fixed elevators}, which are elevators with a marking at their infinite extremity (corresponding to the $\mu_0$ and $\mu_\infty$ constraints), and \textit{marked elevators}, which are just elevators containing a marked point but not at their extremity.

+In order to keep things simple, we keep the main framework of diagrams avoiding constraints at infinity, and put a remark to explain what changes in their presence. \end{rem}

+\begin{expl} In Figure \ref{figure example marked floor diagram} we can see two examples of marked floor diagrams.
+As in \cite{brugalle2007enumeration}, we only mark the image of the markings, main difference being that it is not unique anymore since not all edges bear a marked point.
+The number of markings is then equal to the number of increasing maps to the diagram.

+The first two marked diagrams are for $\delta=0$.
+They have the same underlying diagram but different markings.
+They are both of genus $2$ since there are two floors and no apparent cycle.
+The bidegree is $(5,3)$ as the sum of floors weights is $5$ while the sum of weights at top infinity is $3$.

+The last two diagrams are for $\delta=1$.
+We can check that the balancing condition is satisfied at each floor, and that the complement of marked elevators contains a unique unbounded elevator in each of the marking.
+The genus is still $2$ while the bidegree is $(3,1)$. \end{expl}

-We refer to section \ref{section example computations} for explicit examples of floor diagrams and markings on it.
+We refer to section \ref{section example computations} for more examples of floor diagrams and markings on it.